matus42/TicTacToe/README.md

 6. Type "git clone" and paste the URL that was copied from the repository.
 7. Press the "enter" key to create the clone.

-*  IMPORTANT: If developing locally on your device, ensure set up/activate virtual enviroment before installing requirements.txt file.
+*  IMPORTANT: If developing locally on your device, ensure you set up/activate virtual environment before installing requirements.txt file.

 ## Credits